Top-Dog/wireguard_vps_vpn/README.md

 # wireguard_vps_vpn
-Wireguard Installation Scripts (Modfied for AWS EC2 and the yum package manager)
+## Modfied for AWS EC2 and the yum package manager
+Wireguard Installation Scripts

 these scripts can be used to install wireguard on a virtual private server (VPS), i.e. a server that you have running in the cloud.